wp-plugins/flyzoo/readme.txt

 * Live Support: easy and effective tool to chat with your customers and increase sales!

-* Embedded Chat Room: give direct access to chat rooms by embedding them into pages (PRO Plan)
+* Embedded Chat Room: give direct access to a chat room by embedding it into a page (PRO Plan)

 * Real-time Visitors Monitoring: see who is online and send chat invitations to potential customers